Bycicleace/TrailFinder/README.md

 The end product is a web application that will search and display a list of national parks that are pinned on a map.
 On selection of the park, you are presented with information on the trail and its location.

 ## Project Status
-This project is currently being coded.
+This project has been completed

 ## Contributions